Are you feeling disconnected during sex?

 Issues or questions about sex or intimacy are very common and nothing to be ashamed or embarrassed about.
 According to the Mayo Clinic, about 1/3 of all adults have a question or concern about their sexuality.

 Although many sexual issues originate from biological causes, the feelings that develop around them can also have a negative effect on your sex life.
 You may notice that once the physical cause is addressed, the “problem” is still there.
 This is not unusual.

 Sex therapy can help.
-Sex therapy is talk therapy that provides information, education and/or help with communication and intimacy issues.
-Sex therapy also addresses the negative thought and feelings patterns that may have developed as a result of the original problem.
-There is no physical contact with your sex therapist.
+Sex therapy is talk therapy (there is no physical contact with your sex therapist).
+It provides information, education and/or help with communication and intimacy issues, and also addresses the negative thought and feeling patterns that may have developed as a result of the original problem.
 If you are in a relationship, it is strongly recommended that you come to counseling with your significant other.
-When they occur within the context of a relationship, sexual issues are also couple issues.
+When occurring within the context of a relationship, sexual issues are also couple issues.

 Types of Issues Addressed:

 - Concern about sexual practice: “am I normal?”